 Nearby in this factory area there was machine maintenance.
 As shown in the left photo below the employee is enforced into a side bend of the back whilst attending to the machine.
 This clip was used at the end of the DVD with reference to not all work tasks can be performed with perfect posture and no strain on the body, and that people need to exercise out of work to prevent these awkward tasks leading to injury.

 As with many manufacturing facilities, team handling was a rare practice.
-As with any manual handling training, whether practical, DVD or online it is about encouraging behavioural change within employees.
+As with any manual handling training, whether Practical, DVD or Online it is about encouraging behavioural change within employees.
 Firstly team handling of Commercial Bins (Eurobins) was filmed on the factory floor, involving a coordinated 2 person team push with the team leader communication of ‘Ready, Brace, Push’.
-In the DVD (available January 2019) Gareth performs a team push of the Commercial Bin with Emma Farrell, with Gareth being the task team leader.
+In the DVD Gareth performs a team push of the Commercial Bin with Emma Farrell, with Gareth being the task team leader.

-All selected footage and commentary text was passed over to our production partner Smart Marketing Solutions who ‘batched’ it all together within 2 weeks.
-Hard copies and a digital version were then sent to British Pepper & Spice’s Health & Safety Officer with a multiple choice assessment paper for their workforce (to be conducted after watching) to support the company’s compliance with the Manual Handling Operations Regulations.
+All selected footage and commentary text was passed over to our production partner Shane Du Toit of Smart Marketing Solutions who edited the final DVD production within 2 weeks.
+Hard copies and a digital version were then sent to British Pepper’s Health & Safety Officer with a multiple choice assessment paper for their workforce (to be conducted after watching) to support the company’s compliance with the Manual Handling Operations Regulations.

-Thanks to British Pepper & Spice’s Health & Safety Officer for making our team feel so welcome and for his support across the day capturing high quality footage for their Bespoke Manual Handling Training DVD.
-Coupled with their Osteopathic Solutions trained Manual Handling Instructors and Risk Assessors (delivering their in house, practical Manual Handling Training Programme) this DVD ensures British Pepper & Spice’s compliance with UK Health & Safety Legislation and their drive towards zero manual handling related injuries.
+Thanks to British Pepper’s Health & Safety Officer for making our team feel so welcome and for his support across the day capturing high quality footage for their Bespoke Manual Handling Training DVD.
+Coupled with their Osteopathic Solutions trained Manual Handling Instructors and Risk Assessors (delivering their in house, practical Manual Handling Training Programme) this DVD ensures British Pepper’s compliance with UK Health & Safety Legislation and their drive towards zero manual handling related injuries.